ibm-cloud-docs/netezza/security/usage-odbc-oidc.md

     To edit this variable later, select it and click **Edit**.
 4. Click **Ok** to save the changes.

-The ODBC UI will remain unresponsive until authentication either succeeds or times out.
-Even if the browser is closed or authentication fails, the UI will stay frozen until the timeout period ends.
-{: note}

 ## How to authenticate Netezza Performance Server with OIDC
 {: #auth-nps-oidc}